ThomasMBury/charlie-bury-website/content/en/blog/script-consultancy.md

 I ensure reliability and consistency in delivering high-quality feedback and support throughout the consultancy process.

 **Proven Success:**
 My insights have contributed to the success of numerous projects.
-Here are some notable films whose screenplays I reviewed favourably:
+Here are some films I reviewed favourably at script stage:

 * CENSOR (2021), Prano Bailey-Bond
 * BOILING POINT (2021), Philip Barantini